 Do you have any recent galleries that you can share?

-Most wedding photographers don’t include all their work on their website because, let’s be honest, we take tens of thousands of photos each year.
+Most wedding photographers don’t include all their work on their website because, let’s be honest, we take upwards of tens of thousands of photos each year.
 To get a better idea of what a full wedding gallery might look like, ask your photographer to send along a few recent galleries.
 This can also help you understand what their most recent work reflects in artistic style.

 What areas/locations do you serve, and is there a travel fee?